 In planning for the future, a principal might want to understand where their students live, how far they travel to school and if there are clusters of students in certain areas.

-To kick off the process, the principal uses batch address processing to cleanse the school’s address data and confirm it’s valid.
+To kick off the planning process, the principal uses batch address processing to cleanse the school’s address data and confirm it’s valid.

 Geocoding adds coordinates to addresses from the school’s database.
 The principal can then plot them on a map.